Fluentd + Kubernetes

 Since applications runs in Pods and multiple Pods might exists across multiple nodes, we need a specific Fluentd-Pod that takes care of log collection on each node: Fluentd DaemonSet.

-Fluentd is flexible enough and have the proper plugins to distribute logs to different third-party applications like databases or cloud services, so the principal question is to know: Where the logs will be stored?.
+Fluentd is flexible enough and has the proper plugins to distribute logs to different third-party applications like databases or cloud services, so the principal question is Where will the logs be stored?.
 Once we got that question answered, we can move forward configuring our DaemonSet.

 The following steps will focus on sending the logs to an Elasticsearch Pod:

 We have created a Fluentd DaemonSet that have the proper rules and container image ready to get started:

 Please grab a copy of the repository from the command line using GIT:

 $ git clone https://github.com/fluent/fluentd-kubernetes-daemonset